 If you have been charged with a crime or have received a traffic ticket that you want to fight, you need a trusted legal advocate on your side.
-At Burgos & Burgos, our Maryland criminal defense lawyers have the experience and dedication that it takes to guide you through the legal process.
+At Burgos & Burgos, LLC, our Maryland criminal defense lawyers have the experience and dedication that it takes to guide you through the legal process.
 We can listen to your side of the story, investigate what happened, and build a defense strategy that is appropriate in your specific case.
 We have represented many people facing charges in Montgomery and Prince George's Counties, as well as in Washington, D.C.
 You may be interested in knowing that our staff is fluent in Spanish if you are more comfortable communicating in that language.
 We represent people in personal injury and wrongful death cases in the Maryland and Washington, D.C. areas as well.

 We assist clients who have been charged with various felonies or misdemeanors, as well as drivers facing traffic violations.
 Some of the matters that we handle include: